A simulation study on spatial and time resolution for a cost-effective positron emission particle tracking system: Results

 \section{Results}

-The objective of this simulation study was to extend the simulation and reconstruction of particles in granular assemblies to a moving source and to improve the accuracy of the reconstruction algorithm used.
-To this end, the spatial resolution for a stationary source was first investigated at various locations in the detector system (\cref{Sec:boundaryEffects}).
+\\[-0.31cm] The objective of this simulation study was to extend the simulation and reconstruction of particles in granular assemblies to a moving source and to improve the accuracy of the reconstruction algorithm used.
+To this end, the spatial resolution (which is derived from the standard deviation of a Gaussian fit throughout this work) for a stationary source was first investigated at various locations in the detector system (\cref{Sec:boundaryEffects}).
 This was followed by the investigation of a source moving along a freely selected trajectory within the assembly (\cref{Sec:modelPath}) and a path given by a DEM simulation (\cref{Sec:demPath}).
 Finally, the model path was examined using the same buffer size as for the DEM path (\cref{Sec:modelPath_demBuffer}).